shirriff/pru-blink/README.md

+# Blink demo for PocketBeagle PRU microcontroller

-This is a sample "blink" demo using the PRU on the PocketBeagle.
+This is a simple "blink" demo using the PRU on the PocketBeagle.
 Note: it is designed to work with the 4.4.91 kernel; other kernels may have incompatible PRU APIs.

 To run this demo:
  * Copy the files to the PocketBeagle
  * Connect an LED to pin P1_33.
- * Run "config-pin P1_33 pruout"
+ * Run "config-pin P1_33 pruout" to configure the pin as a PRU output.
- * As root, run "make install"
+ * As root, run "make install" to compile the code, install it on the PRU and start the PRU running.

 This should flash the LED once per second.
 If you change the delay in blink.c from 100000000 to 1, the LED will flash at 4 MHz.